 Website: obi.de – Estimated monthly traffic: 9.5 Million visits

-Tchibo is a coffee products retailer and a chain cafés that feature shops for a variety of weekly-changing non-coffee products including clothing, household items, electronics and electrical appliances.
-Selling its coffee around the world, Tchibo has also expanded online through to sells its diversified products as well as services such as travel, insurance and mobile-phone contracts.
+Tchibo is a coffee products retailer and chain of cafés that feature shops for a variety of weekly-changing non-coffee products including clothing, household items, electronics, and electrical appliances.
+Selling its coffee around the world, Tchibo has also expanded online through to sells its diversified products as well as services such as travel, insurance, and mobile phone contracts.

 Website: tchibo.de – Estimated monthly traffic: 10 Million visits

 A German chain of electronics stores, Saturn sells household appliances, media, and home entertainment.
 Owned with MediaMarkt (see #4) by the retail trade company MediaMarktSaturn Retail Group together with other brands including Redcoon and iBood, Saturn has developed online through e-commerce as well as abroad, with stores in Austria, Luxembourg, and Russia.

 Website: saturn.de – Estimated monthly traffic: 13 Million visits

 Zalando is a German e-commerce company specialized in the online selling of fashion, shoes, beauty items, accessories, and sports items.
 Founded in 2008 by Rocket Internet, Zalando has expanded its operations to fifteen European countries and worldwide with spin-offs and subsidiary companies.
 Its largest shareholder is now the Swedish investment company Kinnevik.